cessda/cessda.cdc.versions/FAQ.md

 Q: Can more types of endpoints be harvested?

 A: Yes, more handlers can be added, but they need to be developed.

-Q: Can more endpoints of the same type (OAI-PMH DDI 1.2/DDI 2.5) be harvested?

-A: Yes, it is relatively easy to add a new endpoint of the same type.

 Q: Is there a general overview of the CDC available?